 To effectively gauge PPC campaign success you need to see all pieces of the lead-conversion puzzle, whether activity occurs online or off.
 Without a complete understanding of conversion rates and cost per conversion no matter where they take place, making edits to a campaign may do more harm than good.

 To track offline conversions, you may want to consider a call tracking solution.
-Call tracking captures lead information for all phone calls received from PPC and associates them with the appropriate campaigns, ad groups, ads and keywords.
+Call tracking captures lead information for all phone calls received from PPC and associates them with the appropriate campaigns, ad groups, ads and keywords, helping you avoid common call tracking mistakes.

 How call tracking works with PPC